 Newer options may also be appropriate.
 Pets that suffer from psychomotor seizures have been helped with medications that control obsessive/compulsive disorders.
-Several universities, including Ohio State and Texas A&M, have researched potassium bromide (an easily metabolized salt) alone or in combination with other anticonvulsants like Tranxene or phenobarbital.
+Several universities, including Ohio State and Texas A&M, have researched potassium bromide (an easily metabolized salt) alone or in combination with other anticonvulsants such as Tranxene or phenobarbital.

 Acupuncture treatment also can help.
-No one knows for certain how acupuncture works, but a major advantage is the lack of side effects like depression or drowsiness often common with anticonvulsant medications.
+No one knows for certain how acupuncture works, but a major advantage is the lack of side effects such as depression or drowsiness often common with anticonvulsant medications.
 Gold beads can be implanted at acupuncture points to induce long-term stimulation of these sites.

 About 20 to 30 percent of epileptic pets don’t respond well to drugs, either.
-But most dogs can, with treatment, enjoy a good quality of life.
+But with treatment, most dogs can enjoy a good quality of life.